JuliaGL/ModernGL.jl/README.md

 An OpenGL context is needed for OpenGL, which is created with [GLFW.jl](https://github.com/JuliaGL/GLFW.jl).

-You might be interested in some of the OpenGL abstraction packages, which make it a lot easier to get started with OpenGL:

-[GLAbstraction](https://github.com/SimonDanisch/GLAbstraction.jl) is a library, that offers Julian wrappers around often used OpenGL functions and types.

-[GLWindow](https://github.com/SimonDanisch/GLWindow.jl) essentially wraps GLFW (but might be extended to context creation methods) and gives you an easy way to create a window and access window events .

-[GLVisualize](https://github.com/JuliaGL/GLVisualize.jl) Offers a simple to use API to create 2D/3D visualization and animations.

 ### Known problems

 There might be a few problems with older platforms and video cards, since it's not heavily tested on them.